SPRING 2020 OPEN RESEARCH LABORATORY

 - Full access to the physical and electronic collections of the University of Illinois Library.

-- Supporting use of the Library’s technological resources, including advanced scanning equipment for the making of digital copies of books, microfilm, and other resources.
+- Use of the Library’s technological resources, including advanced scanning equipment and other resources.

 - Consultations with the Slavic Reference Service.

-- The help of REEEC staff and local scholars in answering logistical questions related to your stay.
+- The help of REEEC staff in answering logistical questions related to your stay.

 FACTS AND QUESTIONS ABOUT ORL

 Participation in the Open Research Lab is flexible.
 You may attend at any time between January 21 and May 1, 2020.
 Please note that the University of Illinois is on spring break during March 16-24, 2020.